Rohannorden2121/FungiMap/README.md

 ### Validation Results

 **Forest Ecosystem Analysis**
-Dominance by *Trichoderma* species, which included 45% of classified fungal reads (fungi are biocontrol agents and promote plant growth) and form good associations with plant roots.
-High abundance of *Trichoderma* in forest soils is consistent with known ecological role (nutrient cycling and lowering pathogen rate in plants)
+Dominance by *Trichoderma* species including 45% of classified fungal reads (fungi are biocontrol agents and promote plant growth) and form good associations with plant roots.
+High abundance of *Trichoderma* in forest soils consistent with its known ecological role (nutrient cycling and lowering pathogen rate in plants).

 **Marine Environment Analysis**
-Diversity in fungal communities with *Cryptococcus* yeasts representing 38% of identified sequences.
+Diversity in fungal communities with *Cryptococcus* yeasts= 38% of identified sequences.
 We can see that through this the fungal diversity (marine) has been underestimated (perhaps due to limitations of identification methods that are culture-based).
-Yeasts in marine environments indicates their importance in carbon cycling for ocean and food webs.
+Yeasts in marine environments shows their importance in carbon cycling for ocean and food webs.

 **Agricultural Soil Analysis**
-Pathogen detection with identifying *Fusarium* species known to cause crop diseases.
+Pathogen detection with *Fusarium* species known to cause crop diseases.
 Early detection of them allows farmers to use preventive measures that can prevent a lot of crop loss.
-Monitoring pathogen levels in agricultural soils gives valuable information for management programs of pathogens in farms.
+Monitoring pathogen levels in agricultural soils gives good information for pathogens in farms and ways to combat them.

 ## Repository (Aiding in navigation)